TheDerickYoung/codewars/README.md

 Languages Used: JavaScript

-The first thing I do every day is solve a Codewar!
+The first thing I do every day is solve a Codewar.
 ## Optimizations:

 I consistently refactor and optimize my code, sometimes for efficiency, sometimes for readability.